-Talk to your Plunket nurse, other well child health provider, doctor or a speech language therapist if you are concerned about your child’s speech or if they are not saying any words by 18 months.
+Talk to your Plunket nurse if you’re worried about your child’s speech, or if they’re not saying any words by 18 months.